| Status: | Active, open to new members |

 Challenging Materialism, presented by Carolyn Bridgewater

 JANUARY 2026 What is Happiness?
 After a very lively November meeting on Challenging Materialism, it was good to see that the energy was very much still in the room.
-This is not a passive group, I’m very pleased to say.
-It is a safe place to voice any ideas and be prepared for those ideas to be challenged.

 FEBRUARY: Schopenhauer on Happiness and Jeremy Bentham on Utilitarianism